d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   3. Execute the following snippet of code (requires python): `curl http://localhost:8080/api/v1/client-controller/openapi | sed 's/\(example: \)\([^ ]*\)/\1"\2"/g' | python -c 'import sys, yaml, json; print(json.dumps(yaml.safe_load(sys.stdin.read()), indent=2))' > ./eurodatClientOpenApi.json`
   4. If there are changes to `eurodatClientOpenApi.json`, discuss with the team how to proceed

-## Server updates
+## Server maintenance

 Note: Before applying any update to any server make sure that a backup exists.
 In case of prod, create a fresh backup just before applying any changes and align with the team when to apply them.

+On all servers to the following:
+- Execute `sudo apt-get update && sudo apt-get upgrade` to update the server
+- Execute `sudo docker system prune -a` to clean up unused docker components and liberate disk space
+- Check for new ubuntu releases and install them if available with `sudo do-release-upgrade` (see internal documentation for details)

-Start the update with one of the dev servers (preferably dev2 or dev3) and deploy to it afterwards.
+Start the process with one of the dev servers (preferably dev2 or dev3) and deploy to it afterwards.
 If everything was fine, proceed with other servers.

-Execute `sudo apt-get update && sudo apt-get upgrade` on

 - [ ] dev1.dataland.com
 - [ ] dev2.dataland.com